Writing a Life Coach Business Plan: 6 Tips for Success

 Before jumping into action, let’s consider why creating a coaching business plan is essential.

-You can’t build a business unless you have a clear vision of where to take it and an actionable plan to get there.
+You can’t build a business and increase revenue unless you have a clear vision of where to take it and an actionable plan to get there.

 When you’re planning a road trip, you first pick a destination.
 Then, you define the route to get there and research the attractions you might want to see during your trip.
 And, of course, you factor in the expenses.